irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

     },

     bake: function() {
-        var baked = "The " + this.flavor + this.type + " was placed in the oven.
+        let baked = "The " + this.flavor + this.type + " was placed in the oven.
 It's done!"
     return baked
     }
 };